psipred/bioserf/README.md

 `> GenThreader.sh -i ~/Code/bioserf/example/B0R5N0.fasta -j B0R5N0 -s`

-you need the presults (for runBioserf) and ss2 files (for HHBlits), more the ss and ss2 files to the dir you will run HHBlits in.
-More the presults file to the dir you will run runBioserf in
+you need the presults (for runBioserf) and ss2 files (for HHBlits), move the ss and ss2 files to the dir you will run HHBlits in.
+Move the presults file to the dir you will run runBioserf in

 3. Create a set of models using HHBlits (HHSuite3 btw)